 - The best fittings to put on the post are Stainless Steel Eyebolts, readily available online from many Suppliers.

-- Note: 316 Stainless Steel Turnbuckles and D Shackles are included in the purchase price of your DIY Shade Sail.
+- Note: 316 Stainless Steel Turnbuckles and D Shackles are included in the purchase price of your Custom DIY Shade Sail.

 Remember – OVERDO THE STRENGTH OF THE FOOTING.

 DISCLAIMER NO LIABILITY ACCEPTED WHATSOEVER IN THE EVENT OF DAMAGE OR FAILURE OF ANY DIY WORK UNDERTAKEN BY THE READER OF THIS ARTICLE.
 We are unable to offer design and building advice.
 Please note, our service extends only to the manufacture of the Shade Sail.
 Consult with a Building Professional before first embarking on a DIY project.
 Consult with your Local Regulatory Authority as Planning Laws vary.
 By placing a Shade Sail Order you agree to our Terms and Conditions.